macp3o/linux-tweaks/README.md

 > Configured in `nanorc`.

 #### 7. Bash
-Simplifies the terminal prompt, eliminates colors, tweaks aliases, and configures my development environment.
+Simplifies the terminal prompt, eliminates colors, and tweaks aliases.

-> Configured in `bashrc`.
+> Configured in `custom-profile.sh`.

 #### 8. Firewall
 Enables the firewall with default rules.